snandakumarops/transaction-monitoring-dmn-kogito/README.md

 The `data` field contains the output context.
 Values of `id` fields will change, but the rest will be the same.

-### Other examples

-All the leaf subfolders of [the test events resource folder](src/test/resources/events) contain a pair of `input.json` and `output.json` files.

-There's one for every possible variation in the structure of the input/output events supported by the addon.
-Feel free to try them all.